Climb Denali! (20,310′)

 What level of mountaineering proficiency should I have before making the trip?
 The West Buttress didn’t look overly technical.

-You’re right, the West Buttress isn’t too technical, but it does have a few steep and exposed sections that require fixed ropes or running belays.
-If you haven’t done a lot of climbing, we highly recommend taking a basic mountaineering course that will teach you crampon and ice axe technique, winter camping, glacier travel and basic rope skills.
-We encourage you to read our “Preparation and Training for Denali and Big Cold Mountains” article.
-Climbers need to be comfortable employing the skills listed above, whether you learn them through a course or through spending time in the mountains and mentorship.
+Climbers need to demonstrate being comfortable employing the skills listed above, whether you learn them through a course or through spending time in the mountains and mentorship.
 Fitness is also very important, not only because of the overall work load, but because being stronger helps you maintain control through the more exposed sections.
 The more prepared you are when you begin an expedition, the higher quality your experience will be.
+Fitness and training are ultimately well within your personal control and are your responsibility.

 Share Button